anaclaudialemos/drugstore_sales_prediction/README.md

 From the whole available dataset, a small portion is separated for training and another small portion for validation, and then the performance is evaluated.

 In the next iteration, another portion of the data is used for training, composed of the training plus validation from the previous iteration, and another for validation that always has the same size.
-This is repeated successively, always respecting the chronology of the data, until the training and validation set represents the entire dataset.
+This is repeated successively, always respecting the chronology of the data, until the given number of iterations k.

 ### Algorithm Performances